-Hip replacement can often help alleviate pain and improve mobility in those who suffer from severe arthritis or previous hip injuries.
+Hip replacement often can help alleviate pain and improve mobility in people who suffer from severe arthritis or previous hip injuries.
 It is often recommended for those whose hip joint pain does not improve with nonsurgical treatments.

 The procedure effectively restores the function of your hip by replacing the deteriorated or damaged hip joint with a hip prosthesis (artificial hip joint).

-Hip replacement surgery usually takes a few hours to complete.
+Hip replacement surgery is usually completed in a few hours.
 You can expect the following on the day of your surgery:

-An anesthesiologist will administer either general anesthesia (puts you to sleep during the surgery) or spinal anesthesia (you remain awake but cannot feel anything from the waist down) before the procedure begins.
+An anesthesiologist will administer either general anesthesia (puts you to sleep during the surgery) or spinal anesthesia (you remain awake but cannot feel anything from the waist down) before the procedure.

-Your surgeon will make an incision on the front or side of your hip and carefully remove the deteriorated or damaged hip joint parts.
+Your surgeon will make an incision on the front or side of your hip and carefully remove damaged hip joint parts.

-Once the hip prosthesis is in place, your surgeon will close the incision with stitches and cover it with a surgical dressing.
+Once the hip prosthesis is in place, your surgeon will close the incision with stitches and protect the wound with a surgical dressing.

 What to Expect Following a Hip Replacement